 Monitoring HTTP and network requests gives you insight into how your app is performing and provides data that can help you improve your app.
 To find HTTP and network requests and errors, you can view them in the mobile monitoring UI or query

-MobileRequestError events in Insights.
+MobileRequestError events with NRQL.

 Enable MobileRequest for earlier versions of iOS and Android

 For earlier versions, starting with Android version 5.14.0 or iOS version 5.14.0, you must enable the feature.
 Upgrade to the latest Android or iOS version, or add the following feature flag to your app, before the New Relic start call:

 Query HTTP and network requests with NRQL

 To create custom for HTTP and network requests, run queries using the following events and attributes:

 MobileRequestErrorevents and attributes